-2. Mid-Term Paper (max.
+3. Mid-Term Paper (max.
 1500 words).
-Due 20 October, VeriGuide.
-30%
+Due 19 October, VeriGuide.
+20%

-Complete one (1) of the following tasks (and one only).
+Complete one (1 only) of the following tasks.
 As well as the specified content, you are encouraged to draw on material covered in this syllabus.

-- a) In Week 3 (22 Sep) a selection of short extracts from key social theorists will be provided.
-Using ideas and concepts from two of the extracts, analyse an art object, art situation, or art practice of your choice (i.e. one that you already know about, or one that you can visit etc. now). or - b) From your own wardrobe (or a new purchase), select an "art t-shirt" and develop an interpretation of how it fits within an "art world."
+- a) Between 7 Sept and 15 Oct, visit an art location, event, or show and write a report that explains its significance from an anthropological point of view. or - b) From your own wardrobe (or a new purchase), select an "art t-shirt" and develop an interpretation of how it fits within an "art world."

-Grading will be based on the following components: Forming links between concepts, art (or your t-shirt), and social relations (20).
+Grading will be based on the following components: Forming links between concepts, art (or your event or t-shirt), and social relations (10).
 Clear presentation of argument (5).
 Attention to academic format and citation of evidence (5).